Josh-Aj2/BrainRot-Uni/proposal.md

 **Day 1**

-- [ ] Ticket description and due date
+- [ ] Set up React project and install necessary dependencies (React Router, Axios)
-- [ ] Ticket description and due date
+- [ ] Create the basic structure for the homepage and search page.
-- [ ] Ticket description and due date
+- [ ] Set up basic API calls to fetch game data from API.

 **Day 2**